 The club boating fleet consists of 7 Toppers, 6 Laser Bugs, 6 Laser Picos, 2 Lasers, 1 Wanderer, 3 kayaks, 3 canoes, two motor boats and a Whitehill rowing skiff.
 All of which can be used by members who have paid the additional "Boat Users Fee" and are suitably qualified.

 Members can apply for boat storage space in the Dinghy Park, toast rack for inflatables or canoe racks.
 They can also request a locker in the Club House.
 There is often a waiting list for these facilities.

 The webcam overlooking the Stoke Gabriel pontoon is provided by courtesy of Bill Christopher.

 Sailing can only take place if we have the necessary people to run them i.e. OOD and safety boat helm & crew.
 We need to find three names for each event before it can go ahead - so, if you can help, please contact the Sailing Secretary.

-Go to the Sailing Programme page for much more information.
+Go to the Summer Programme page for much more information.

 Delegation of Powers

 The newly-achieved charitable status of the SGBA as a Charitable Incorporated Organisation (CIO) imposes more stringent responsibilities on the club than those applicable to the former status as a Community Amateur Sports Club (CASC).